Fast Search-By-Classification for Large-Scale Databases Using Index-Aware Decision Trees and Random Forests

 \section{Experiments}

-We provide an extensive evaluation of our approach w.r.t. three aspects: \begin{inparaenum}[(1)] \item efficiency of index-supported \tdecisionbranches and ensembles in terms of inference runtime against scan-based evaluation of decision trees and random forests as well as nearest neighbor search (Section~\ref{sec:geospatial_search}); \item \blue{sensitivity of \tdecisionbranches models to crucial hyperparameters and comparison to traditional tree-based algorithms in (imbalanced) binary classification tasks (Section~\ref{sec:modelbenchmark})}; and \item \blue{trade-off between storage consumption of the underlying index structures and performance (Section~\ref{sec:space_consumption}).} \end{inparaenum} In particular, we consider a realistic case study with more than a billion data points.
-The results show that our search-by-classification framework yields as accurate results as traditional search-by-classification schemes (that have to scan the entire database per user query), albeit at dramatically reduced query processing times.\footnote{\blue{We primarily focus on static databases, where the rate of inserts is low.
-Since handling inserts require updating the pre-built indexes, further research~\cite{Li2020lisa} and optimization would be necessary to adapt the framework for dynamic scenarios.}}
+We provide an extensive evaluation of our approach w.r.t. three aspects: \begin{inparaenum}[(1)] \item efficiency of index-supported \tdecisionbranches and ensembles in terms of inference runtime against scan-based evaluation of decision trees and random forests as well as nearest neighbor search (Section~\ref{sec:geospatial_search}); \item sensitivity of \tdecisionbranches models to crucial hyperparameters and comparison to traditional tree-based algorithms in (imbalanced) binary classification tasks (Section~\ref{sec:modelbenchmark}); and \item trade-off between storage consumption of the underlying index structures and performance (Section~\ref{sec:space_consumption}). \end{inparaenum} In particular, we consider a realistic case study with more than a billion data points.
+The results show that our search-by-classification framework yields as accurate results as traditional search-by-classification schemes (that have to scan the entire database per user query), albeit at dramatically reduced query processing times.